Bird Feeding Frequently Asked Questions

 Do I need to clean the feeder?

 High concentrations of birds in close proximity to one another can contribute to the spread of disease at bird feeders.
-All feeders should be cleaned and disinfected on a regular basis (once a month) to prevent the spread of disease.
-The feeder should be disinfected with a solution of one part bleach to nine parts water.
+All feeders should be cleaned and disinfected on a regular basis (every 2 weeks) with a solution of one part bleach to nine parts water.
 All surfaces should be rinsed well and thoroughly dried before refilling.

 When sick birds do appear at feeders, it is best to take down the feeders for a period of 2 weeks so that no other birds become contaminated.
-Disinfect feeders with a weak bleach solution of one part bleach to nine parts water, and remove hulls and uneaten seeds from ground-feeding areas.
+Disinfect feeders and remove hulls and uneaten seeds from ground-feeding areas.

 What’s the best way to store seed?